|

 Session II:

 ARCHIVING AP PORTFOLIOS focuses on how to instruct students in creating advanced placement studio art portfolio submissions.
 Art teachers will learn how to effectively help students in the preparation of documents for college board requirements.
-This session ends in a series of multimedia presentations of successful AP Studio Art portfolios, along with commentary from Joan's students.
-See examples of work in Art Student Portfolios.
+This session ends in a series of multimedia presentations of successful AP Studio Art portfolios, along with commentary from Joan's incredibly talented former art students.
+See examples of work in

 Session III: